-- You’ll experience faster performance, fewer glitches and practically zero downtime.
+- Experience faster performance, fewer glitches and practically zero downtime.

-- You’ll feel as though you have an in-house IT department — without the costs.
+- Feel as though you have an in-house IT department — without the costs.

-- You’ll receive substantial discounts on IT services that you’re already buying.
+- Receive substantial discounts on IT services that you’re already buying.

 3. Service Levels And Pricing